Types Of Glass Block Windows With Sizes And Designs

 Glass-Block Material Window Designs

 Privacy is a common reason homeowners install glass block windows.
 Glass block provides plenty of light in bathrooms that may only have one small window.
-It’s found along the walls of a bathtub or Jacuzzi, in the shower as a corner element, and even as a skylight.
+Itโs found along the walls of a bathtub or Jacuzzi, in the shower as a corner element, and even as a skylight.

+These windows can start from almost floor level to just short of the ceiling in broad sections, adding a dramatic effect to a dining area or living room.
 In a kitchen, glass block windows work well when living in a home or condo with windows facing a building.
 The blocks keep neighbors from seeing in while illuminating the kitchen area.

 Often, homeowners use glass blocks for front door-side windows.
 They add appeal to the home’s entryway and provide light for the foyer while maintaining privacy and security.